pebble-tree/node-foundationdb/README.md

 These bindings are currently in the process of being revived and renewed from some very old code.

-This is not yet production ready.
-The APIs will drift slightly over the next few weeks.
-But please give it a try and file issues against anything that isn't working yet.
+This is not yet entirely API-stable.
+The APIs will drift slightly over the next few weeks before 1.0 lands.
+But the bindings are correct (the foundationdb fuzzer runs clean).

 ## Usage